ridatadiscoverycenter/react-aframe-volume-renderer/README.md

 #### Introduction

-A web based volume visualizer application to support scientific 3D data built on top of webgl that will facilitate the access from any web browser, plus the benefits of VR.
+A web based 3D volume visualizer application to support scientific 3D data built on top of webgl that will facilitate the access from any web browser, plus the benefits of VR.

-It was implemented using A-frame, a javascript framework easy to learn, use and deploy.
-It sits on top of Three.js, which is the most used library to support 3D rendering on the web, and html which is the common tool to write static web pages.
-A-frame follows a composed based pattern, common on game and graphics engines.
-Additionally, it uses node js to easy deploy the modules the application is based on.
+This specific release showcases data from the Narragansett Bay in Rhode Island on different seasons and ocean conditions.

 ![Application_Arch](./imgs/archit.png)